FedericoGirlanda/BerriesSoftDetection/README.md

     python src/python/softDetection.py

 The ML models that are contained in [models](models) have been created and tested in [Edge Impulse](https://studio.edgeimpulse.com).
+The detection performances has been calculated by running

+    python src/python/performances.py

+a boolean variable named "bunchDetection" is used here to evaluate the performances of the desired task.

 ### Installation
 The use of a virtual environment for the installation is suggested as a common good programming choice.
 For example, the use of *pipenv* requires the following commands